Call us: 01444 237070

 £539.00

-The perfect choice when choosing a travel tripod lies in striking a balance between portability, weight, folded size and maximum shooting height.
+The perfect choice when selecting a travel tripod lies in striking a balance between portability, weight, folded size and maximum shooting height.
 It also needs to support the weight of your camera and lens combination.
-All of the models above will hold a DSLR with a shorter zoom lens attached – aside from the Benro CyanBird, which has the lowest payload, but is also the lightest by far.
+All of the models above will hold a DSLR with a shorter zoom lens attached, aside from the Benro CyanBird, which has the lowest payload but is also the lightest by far.
+A good travel tripod should feel easy to carry while still providing the stability needed for long exposures, landscapes and other types of travel photography.

-Explore our range of camera tripods to find the perfect one for your needs, and remember that the best option for travel is likely to be a different to the best one for wildlife or other genres, where load capacity becomes a crucial factor.
+Explore our range of camera tripods to find the perfect one for your needs, and remember that the best option for travel is likely to be different from the best one for wildlife or other genres, where load capacity becomes a crucial factor.

 Share this post: